binnurr/REIT/README.md

 The Ros Kinetic Ws folder includes the source code of the interaction engine and scenario and feedback databases.
 It also includes trainer agent implementations.

 ## Installation
+We use two different distributions of ROS: ROS Kinetic and ROS Noetic.
+ROS Kinetic is an older distribution but works with Python2, which is required to run the NAOqi SDK of the Nao robot.

 ### Step 1: